lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 If you make a mistake tpying and want to undo your changes press :kbd:`Control + z` or :menuselection:`Edit --> Undo`.
 If you wish to paste text into noblenote press :kbd:`Control + v` or :menuselection:`Edit --> Paste`.

-to bring back up your note noblenote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the noblenote window.
+To bring back up your note noblenote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the noblenote window.

 Screenshot
 ----------